fed/smartline-media/README.md

 ## Deploying to Production

-1. Run `grunt build` to make sure you are deploying the latest version of the project
-1. Copy all files within the `dist/` folder into the root of `http://media.domain.com`
+1. Copy all files within the `src/` folder into the root of `http://media.domain.com` (make sure to also copy the hidden `.htaccess` file)
 2. Create a `files/` folder also on the root of `http://media.domain.com`
 3. Grant the `files/` folder appropriate write permissions: